charu2004sharma/MERN-Stack-Learning/Day 2/Notes.md

 *Reflection*
 - DNS concepts clarified how domains connect to servers.
-- Learned the practical steps to implement HTTPS on a website.
 - Understanding SSL certificates and DNS records was challenging at first but became clearer with examples.